elchininet/home-assistant-javascript-templates/README.md

 #### device_attr

-Method that returns the value of an attribute for the given device id or `None` if it doesn’t exist.
+Method that returns the value of an attribute for the given device id or `undefined` if it doesn’t exist.

 ```javascript
 device_attr('706ad0ebe27e105d7cd0b73386deefdd')